Rolv-Arild/rocket-learn/README.md

 1) Get [Redis](https://docs.servicestack.net/install-redis-windows) running

+> [!WARNING]
-*__Improper Redis setup can leave your computer extremely vulnerable to Bad Guys.
+> Improper Redis setup can leave your computer extremely vulnerable to Bad Guys.
 We are not responsible for your computer's safety.
-We assume you know what you are doing.__*
+We assume you know what you are doing.

-2) Clone the repo
+1) Clone the repo

 ```shell
 git clone https://github.com/Rolv-Arild/rocket-learn.git